Field Requirements

 Step 2: Forming a Field Advisory Committee

 Your field advisory committee will be comprised of two cultural studies faculty members; each will serve as primary advisor for one field.
-Take initiative from the start of your studies: You are encouraged to meet with potential faculty mentors to discuss their research and your interests.
+Take the initiative from the start of your studies: You are encouraged to meet with potential faculty mentors to discuss the intersections between their research and your interests.
 Some of these meetings will grow out of coursework, guest lectures, or colloquium presentations.
 Others will result from your own investigation.

 As you begin to form your committee, remember some important points.
-Each committee member will be expert in one or the other field.
-But in order to serve as effective mentors, both committee members will need to understand the picture in the round: What is the conception, shape, and content of the other field?
+Each committee member will be an expert in one or the other field.
+But to serve as effective mentors, both committee members will need to understand the picture in the round: What is the conception, shape, and content of the other field?
 How does one field relate to the other and to the general direction of the dissertation research?

-When you have two willing mentors, two viable fields, and a general dissertation question, you will submit a request to form your field committee to the program director, who will solicit input from the Executive Committee.
-(See "Request to Form Field Advisory Committee") The Executive Committee may approve your request, or it may ask for more information.
+Please note that the titles of your Fields, your Field Advisors’ signatures, your provisional dissertation title, and your central dissertation question and description must all be registered on the Request to Form Fields Committee form here: Fields Committee Request Form and sent to the Director, who will then solicit input from the Executive Committee.
+The Executive Committee may approve your request, or it may ask for more information.
 The director may communicate advice on revisions to titles and frames, or, in some cases, ask for resubmission.

 Step 3: Preparation and Approval of Field Proposals